reviewpad/docs/aladino/builtins.md

 `boolean`

-Returns `true` if the al.Value searchSentence is found within the text, `false` otherwise.
+Returns `true` if searchSentence is found within the text, `false` otherwise.

 **Examples**: